My Favourite Planet - the online travel guide

 My Favourite Planet, the online travel guide

-home news galleries places about MFP contribute contact blogs
+home places galleries news about contribute contact blogs

-11 of 14
+Kuşadası, Turkey Kuşadası photo gallery 11 of 14

 Kale Ici Mosque, Kusadasi, Turkey, built in 1618 by Grand Vizier Öküz Kara Mehmed Pasha

 Between these stints as Grand Vizier, Öküz Kara Mehmed Pasha was made governor of the Ottoman vilayet (province) of Aydın, in which Kuşadası was one of the main ports.
-In an attempt to encourage trade he began a building programme in Kuşadası which included the mosque, hamam (Turkish bath) and caravanserai in the Kale Içi district around the harbour and improvements to the town's fortifications.
+In an attempt to encourage trade he began a a building programme in Kuşadası which included improvements to the town's fortifications and facilities, the building of a hamam (Turkish bath), the Kale Içi Camii mosque (1618) and the Öküz Mehmed Pasha Han caravanserai (also 1618) in the Kale Içi district around the harbour.

 After the demise of the Ottoman Empire, the caravanserai fell into disuse and disrepair.
 It was renovated in 1965 and converted into a luxury 26 room hotel, now called the "Club Caravansérail".
+The courtyard serves as an open-air restaurant with regular Turkish folklore evenings of music and dancing.

 Kuşadası gradually lost its importance as an international port, particularly due to the growth of Izmir (then known as Smyrna) which was made the local provinicial capital in 1850, and was connected to other parts of the Ottoman Empire by railways over the following decades.
 [3]

-1 The Turkish word Vizier comes from the Arabic "wazir", bearer of burdens.
+1. The Turkish word Vizier comes from the Arabic "wazir", bearer of burdens.
 The office of Grand Vizier as prime minister to the Ottoman sultan became increasingly important as the political and military complexities of ruling the huge empire grew, and especially when young or inexperienced sultans ascended to the throne.

-2 The Persian word caravanserai means literally "caravavan palace"; in Turkish kervansaray or han (from Persian khan); in Arabic funduq.
+2. The Persian word caravanserai means literally caravavan palace; in Turkish kervansaray or han (from Persian khan); in Arabic funduq.

 The Seljuk Turks built the first hans in Anatolia soon after their arrival at the end of the 11th century.
 The earliest known Turkish han is thought to have been built around 1210 by Sultan Ghiyath ad-Din Kaykhusraw I (ruled 1192–1196, and again 1205–1211).